Alberta Homeschooling Association

-Alberta Homeschooling Association offers support, how-to information and advocacy in order to grow homeschooling and home education in the Province of Alberta.
+Alberta Homeschooling Association provides support, how-to information and government/school board advocacy in order to grow homeschooling and home education in the Province of Alberta.

 Alberta Homeschooling Association: Our Vision

 Alberta Homeschooling advocates for equitable, sustainable funding and reduced regulation for home education.
-Our vision is to seek the same opportunities for homeschoolers and home education that school children already enjoy.
+Our vision is that all children should enjoy education opportunities regardless of where, when, how and who provides the learning environment.
+We seek the same opportunities, resources and supports for homeschoolers and home education that school children already enjoy.
+All children's best interests come first.
 We believe that teachers are education professionals in the classroom and parents are educational professionals in the home.
-We beleive parents have the capacity to teach their children from baby stage to grade 12 and just need to regain the confidence in their abilities that 150 years of media, government and union advertising has taken away.
+We believe parents have the capacity to teach their children from baby stage to grade 12 and just need to regain the confidence in their abilities that 150 years of media, government and union advertising has taken away.